tektoncd/community/teps/0017-shell-escaped-params.md

 In a Task or Pipeline, for each parameter `foo`, provide `$(params.foo.shell-escaped)`.

 This variable shall be escaped according to `printf '%q'` rules as used in bash.
+For example, the literal string `Hello '\!"` becomes `Hello\ \'\\\!\"`.
+A script which ran `echo $(params.foo.shell-escaped)` would print the literal string.
+The escaped value would do the wrong thing when placed inside double or single quotes.

 Support Bourne, Bourne-Again, Busybox, and Debian Almquist shells against injection, but don't purposefully prevent its usage in other scenarios.
+This does not require runtime analysis.

 ### User Stories